blurstudio/mayaModuleActions/Readme.md

 # Maya Module Actions

-Two actions for streamlining the compiling and distribution of maya modules.
+Three actions for streamlining the compiling and distribution of maya modules.

 The first is `getMayaDevkit`, which will download and cache the maya devkit for all the years and updates you use in your matrix

+The second is `mesonBuild`, which will build a meson project.

-The second is `packageMayaModule`, which will grab all the compiled artifacts, and build a .mod file for distributing your plugins.
+The third is `packageMayaModule`, which will grab all the compiled artifacts, and build a .mod file for distributing your plugins.

 ## Get Maya Devkit